dante-falls/AI_Prompt_Engineering/Prompt_Injection_Attacks.md

 <br />
 </p>

 During this attempt, I decided to re-design my prompt.
 The instructions were practically the same as in **Attempt 1**, but this time I decided to add one more example into the output format.
 I did this to add to the instruction data in hopes that it would "overload" ChatGPT.
-I also shortened and moved the injection text to the end of the prompt, even after the calculation requestion.
+I also shortened and moved the injection text to the end of the prompt, even after the calculation request.

 <h2>Injection:</h2>